rhythmus/lexilogio/rules.md

 - If not needed, this column is left empty.

 ### 7. **theme**
-- Based on its meaning or context, each entry is assigned at least 1 to up to 3 standardized semantical theme category from the following list:
+- Based on its meaning or context, each entry is assigned at least 1 to up to 3 standardized semantical theme category from the following, hierarchical list:

+  - converseren
+    - relaties
+    - uitdrukkingen
+  - dingen
+    - kleuren & vormen
+    - voedsel
+  - meten
+    - hoeveelheden
-  - beroepen
+    - kalender
-  - communicatie
+    - tijd
   - cultuur
-  - dieren
-  - dingen
-  - emoties
     - filosofie
     - geografie
+    - namen
+    - muziek
   - grammatica
-  - groeten & wensen
-  - hoeveelheden
-  - kalender
-  - kleding
-  - kleuren & vormen
-  - lichaam
   - maatschappij
-  - muziek
-  - namen
-  - natuur
-  - reizen
-  - relaties
+    - beroepen
     - school
     - sport
+  - behoeftes
+    - emoties
+    - kleding
-  - tijd
+    - lichaam
-  - uitdrukkingen
+    - routines
-  - voedsel
+    - wonen
     - winkelen
+    - reizen
+  - natuur
-  - wonen
+    - dieren

 ---